 How am I going to pay for it?

-- Federal loans and grants are available to all eligible students who complete a FAFSA
+- Federal loans are available to all eligible students who complete a FAFSA

 - Employer tuition reimbursement opportunities